GasInfinity/zitrus/README.md

 # Legend
 ⚠️ Feature regressed temporarily due to dependency or upstream (usually when zig updates this can happen)

+⛔ Blocked due to upstream.
+Impossible to do until something gets fixed or added, usually listed in https://github.com/GasInfinity/zitrus/issues/1

 🟢 Fully implemented
 🟡 Partially implemented